-The following color relationship rules limit color adjustment:
+The following color relationship rules limit color adjustments:

-Use the following icons at the bottom right to customize color wheel's settings:
+Use the following icons to customize color wheel's settings:

-Specifies whether to update the Theme Navigator every time the color changes or only when the Theme Editor is idle.
+Specifies whether to update the Preview window every time the color changes or when the Theme Designer is idle.

 Specifies whether to vary saturation or brightness along the wheel radius.
 The circles' background color reflects other color's characteristics.

 Use color grouping to similar colors simultaneous customizing.
 You can group colors by the RGB or hue distance, and then adjust parameters for all colors in a particular group at once.

-To enable color grouping, specify the required number of groups in the Colors section's Count field.
+To enable color grouping, specify the number of groups in the Colors section's Count field.

 This section also includes a gallery that shows color groups and lists colors related to each group.